B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/10_associateBy.md

 </div>

-1. Define data class descirbes a Person.
+1. Define a data class descirbes a Person.
-2. Define collection of known people.
+2. Define a collection of known people.
 3. Build a map from person's phone number to person information.
-4. Build another map from phone number to city where owner lives.
+4. Build another map from the phone number to city where owner lives.
-5. Build the third map which contains cities and people living there.
+5. Build a third map which contains cities and people living there.